 The most important thing to understand is that burial insurance is a life insurance policy.
-It’s just a very specific type of life insurance.
+It’s just a particular type of life insurance.

 The people who buy these policies do so to ensure their end-of-life expenses won’t become a burden to their loved ones.

 Because they are whole life policies, the way they work is straightforward.

 As you can see, these are incredibly simple to understand.
-There is no fine print you need to be leery of.
+You don’t need to be leery of hidden fine print.

-Life insurance is a contract that stipulates the insurer will pay out the prescribed death benefit upon the passing of the insured.
+Life insurance is a contract that stipulates the insurer will pay out the prescribed death benefit upon the insured’s passing.

-Basically, once you pass away, your burial policy will result in the insurer cutting a tax-free check directly to your beneficiary(s).
+Once you pass away, your burial policy will result in the insurer sending a tax-free check directly to your beneficiary(s).

-There are no stipulations or restrictions on how the money is to be used.
+There are no restrictions on how you use the money.
 These burial life policies merely pay out cold hard cash.

-The good news is that every funeral home in America will accept cash, so the fact that they simply payout money is a very good thing.
+The good news is that every funeral home in America will accept cash, so the fact that they simply payout money is excellent.

-If there are any proceeds leftover after all the final expenses have been paid, that money will simply stay with your family to enrich their lives as they see fit.
+If any proceeds are left over after all the final expenses have been paid, that money will stay with your family to enrich their lives as they see fit.

 Very often, life insurance plans owned by seniors result in a leftover financial legacy.

 Each final expense insurer will usually have different rate classifications for their policy.
 Which one you qualify for depends on your health.
 There is typically a low, medium, and high version (in terms of cost).
 Which plan you fall into depends on whether or not you answer yes to any of their health questions.

 A level benefit plan is one where you say no to all their health questions.
-If you are approved for this plan, your coverage will 100% protect you from day one, and you’ll pay the lowest price they offer.
+If you qualify for this plan, your coverage will 100% protect you from day one, and you’ll pay the lowest price they offer.

 Some carriers use the word “preferred” instead of “level” to describe their best rating.

 A graded plan is typically the medium option.
-You would only be offered this plan if you said yes to any of their “graded” health questions.
+An insurance company will only offer this plan if you say yes to specific health questions on the application.